-If a biopsy is done, your child will need to stay in the hospital to rest in bed for at least eight to 10 hours afterwards.
-If a rejection episode is confirmed, it will be treated with a strong anti-rejection medication (usually given through some type of IV) for three to 10 days, depending on which medication is given.
+If a biopsy is done, your child will stay in the hospital to rest in bed for at least eight to 10 hours.
+If a rejection episode is confirmed, we give your child a strong anti-rejection medicine (usually through an IV) for three to 10 days, depending on which medicine we use.
 Sometimes this may require a few additional days in the hospital.

-After the rejection has been treated, the treatment team may change one or more of your child’s immunosuppressant medications to help prevent future rejection episodes from occurring.
+After we treat the rejection, the treatment team may change one or more of your child’s immunosuppressant medicines to help prevent future rejection episodes.
 As discussed earlier, the best way for you to minimize your child’s risk for rejection is to ensure that your child:

-- Takes all of his medications each day as directed
+- Takes all medicines each day as directed

 - Follows the transplant team’s recommendations for follow-up visits and lab work